 For most new visa applications and extension applications after 6 April 2015, the Home Office will charge an additional £200 fee to allow you to access the NHS on the same basis as permanent residents.
 Existing visa holders will continue to be able to access the NHS as outlined above but will need to pay the additional fee when they apply to extend their stay in Scotland.
-The additional charge will not apply to Australian and New Zealand nationals and will also not apply to any Tier 2 (intra-company transfer) visa applicants.

 The following NHS services are currently free in Scotland for people with a visa allowing them to live the UK for at least one year:

 - Medical advice from a doctor - General Practitioner (GP) and most other GP services

 - Medical treatment in a hospital, both emergency and non-emergency